zestia/template-lint-config/README.md

 This package provides linting rules for HTML templates

-The rules extend the `recommended` rules provided by `ember-template-lint`, with a few extra ones specific to Zestia.
+The rules are based on community standards, with a few extra ones specific to Zestia.

 ## Installation